We're excited that you are interested in taking an introductory computer science course! Our

 include introductory courses that are designed for all students.
 Our Introduction to Computer Science

-that spirit, we want everyone to take the
+In that spirit, we want everyone to take the

 right first course for them, especially since prior experience can come in many different forms.
 This